Most teams write a CLAUDE.md that lists their lint rules and a one-line project description. That is a config file. It misses the actual mechanism.

 - Do NOT modify feature-flag configs in `config/experiments/` without explicit approval.

-- The legacy `/v1/` API routes are frozen — deprecation scheduled for Q2.CLAUDE.md vs Skills vs MCP: Choosing the Right Layer
+- Legacy `/v1/` API routes are frozen — deprecation scheduled for Q2.CLAUDE.md, Skills, MCP: Three Layers, Different Failure Modes

 | Layer | Purpose | When to Use | Token Cost | Example |